 Once the walk has started, we keep a controlled pace for the first few minutes, gradually increasing the speed.
 This allows us to finish warming up our dog, but also to warm up our muscles and avoid muscle discomfort!

-Warming up is not to be pocketed at any time of year, and, with it, we not only increase our body temperature but also prepare our whole body for the demands we are going to make on it.
+Warming up is not to be neglected at any time of year.
+It increases our body temperature and prepares our whole body for the demands we will make on it.

 If we find a processionary moth nest, we report it immediately to the Forestry Commission via the TreeAlert portal so that they can remove it.

-If our dog has come into contact with this insect, we immediately contact the veterinarian to start the appropriate treatment.
+If our dog encounters this insect, we immediately contact the veterinarian to start the appropriate treatment.
 In the mountains and countryside, we pay attention to insect bites, which can cause more or less severe allergic reactions.
 Another pitfall is vipers.
 If you have a taste, you must immediately visit the nearest veterinarian.

-Many less severe pitfalls like broken glass can arise while walking by the sea.
-However, a good rule of thumb is to always have a first-aid kit with you and the number of your veterinarian at hand; in case of a public holiday, find the nearest 24-hour veterinary clinic and note the number.
+Many less severe pitfalls, like broken glass, can arise while walking by the sea.
+However, a good rule of thumb is to always have a first-aid kit with you and your veterinarian's number at hand.
+In case of a public holiday, find the nearest 24-hour veterinary clinic and note the number.

 Before returning from our walk with the dog.

-Let’s help our dog with a brush to locate and remove any foreign bodies stuck in the hair if our dog has long hair.
-We also check that the fingertips are intact and, if necessary, apply a special cream to keep them soft, moisturised and supple!
+If our dog has long hair, let’s help it with a brush to locate and remove any foreign bodies stuck in it.
+We also check that the fingertips are intact and, if necessary, apply a special cream to keep them soft, moisturised, and supple!

-Following these tips, we can experience a beautiful and unforgettable day with our four-legged friend.
-Finally, before going to bed, if necessary, a relaxing bath for our dog will make him clean and happy; read the article we wrote on how to bathe your dog correctly, five tips to follow for 2023.
+Following these tips, we can have a beautiful and unforgettable day with our four-legged friend.
+Finally, if necessary, a relaxing bath before bed will make our dog clean and happy.
+Read the article on bathing your dog correctly and five tips for 2023.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.